Request for reconsideration

 - Unreimbursed medical expenses not already accounted for in the need analysis formulas

-If any of these special circumstances apply to you or your family, you may download and complete a copy of the 2020-21 Parent Reevaluation Request Form (pdf), 2020-21 Student Reevaluation Request Form (pdf), or 2020-21 Significant Medical/Dental Expenses Form (pdf) as applicable, and submit it to our office along with the required documentation (as outlined on the form) and a letter detailing your situation.
+If any of these special circumstances apply to you or your family, you may download and complete one of the forms below, as applicable, for the corresponding aid year for which you applied.
+When complete, please submit your form to our office along with the required documentation (as outlined on the form) and a letter detailing your situation.
+Only submit a reevaluation request if you have already received a financial aid package from Reed College.

 Factors We Will Not Consider